davdma/floodmaps/src/floodmaps/preprocess/README.md

 - Channels 18-20: TCI (RGB scaled to [0,1])
 - Channel 21: NLCD land cover
 - Channel 22: SCL (Scene Classification Layer)

+**Processing Baseline Offset Correction**:
+- ⚠️ **Critical**: S2 L2A products from 2022-01-25 onwards require `BOA_ADD_OFFSET` correction (-1000) to convert from scaled integer values to surface reflectance
+- The preprocessing scripts automatically apply this offset based on tile date
+- **Provider Consistency Warning**: Ensure the STAC provider does not already apply the offset.
+AWS Element 84 has known issues where products falsely indicate offset is not applied when it already is, leading to double-correction.
+Use Microsoft Planetary Computer (MPC) or Copernicus Data Space Ecosystem (CDSE) for reliable offset handling

 ### Configuration Files